lifeSpanOfaNote/ML-Master/README.md

 ![ML-Master](./assets/ML-Master_figure.png)

 ## 📰 What's New
+- [2025/08/08] Initial code release is now available on GitHub!
 - [2025/06/19] Release the preprint version!
 See the [ArXiv](https://arxiv.org/abs/2506.16499).
 - [2025/06/17] Release the initial version!
 See the initial manuscript [here](./assets/ML-Master_github.pdf).